vxhl/automation-scripts/README.md

 # automation-scripts
-👾 A repo for pushing cool automation 🤖 scripts using web scrapping with python and many other ways that i don't know of lel.
+👾 A repo for pushing cool automation 🤖 scripts.
+Push any stupidly cool script you can think of idc.